A driving offence refers to a violation of traffic laws, which can lead to various punishments if found guilty.

 If you are facing a driving offence, it is important to seek legal advice from experienced driving offence solicitors to ensure the best possible outcome.

 The psychological, practical and legal impact of dealing with a driving penalty is made easier when an expert legal team is handling the case.
-DPP Law has been working with people to get over their driving offences since 1982, so the team is the top choice for having the strong case and the best outcome.

 What can you expect when you are accused or charged with a driving offence?

 Driving offences can range in severity but most commonly involve an on-the-spot fine or a warning if you are deemed to not be in full control of a vehicle.